opatiny/fawami/docs/svgToImage.md

 - load xml
 - create DOM from the text svg to access all the structure recursively
 - use `dom.setAttribute` to fill all paths with black and remove `class` property
-- fill in black
+- fill in black, except paths that are filled in white (we consider them as holes)
 - paint paths on canvas with `skia-canvas`
-  - create a canvas
+- create a png from the canvas

-- final image

 ## Libraries